cl-test-grid/cl-test-grid/sptm/README.md

 in-memory data structure.

-Based on ideas of in-memory persistence and optimistic concurrency control and operates via transaction log stored on Amazon Web Services (S3 and SimpleDB).
+Based on ideas of in-memory persistence and optimistic concurrency control.
+Operates via transaction log stored on Amazon Web Services (S3 and SimpleDB).

 ## Informal Description of the Ideas